nikwilms/take-me-home-challenge/README.md

-# take-me-home-challenge
+# Data Scientist Challenge

+This challenge is designed to assess your analytical, programming, and communication skills.
+You will be provided with a data set about students and asked to complete three tasks:

+1. Analyze the data to identify the demographic details of people most likely to pass the test, the efficacy of the two interventions, and any other interesting trends.

-Create a model that can predict whether or not a student will pass the test.
+2. Create a model that can predict whether or not a student will pass the test.

+3. Communicate your findings to less technical management staff in a way that is easy to understand.

 ## Environment